EnzymeML/EnzymeML.jl/examples/reactions/README.md

 # Reactions Example

-This example demonstrates how to use EnzymeML.jl to create and solve reactions from an EnzymeML document.
+This example demonstrates how to use EnzymeML.jl to create and solve reaction systems from an EnzymeML document.

 ## Overview